ScooloV/bbpedia/docs/core_rules.md

 to move the turn marker along the Turn tracker on your dugout.

-TEAM RE-R0LL MARKER(S)
+TEAM RE-ROLL MARKER(S)
 Similarly, you are responsible for keeping track of how many team re-rolls you have and how many have been used.
 You may use either a single marker or several markers (one for each team re-roll) as you prefer.

-SC0RE MARKER
+SCORE MARKER
 A score marker is used to keep track of how many touchdowns a team has scored, by placing the marker on the zero position on the Score tracker and moving it along after